This story is set during Order of the Phoenix and after the end of the Yu-gi-oh series.

 "Are we?"
 Dumbledore said, if not surprised, amused.

 "Yes, we are.
 Some years ago, I solved a puzzle, this puzzle..."
 Yugi held up the Millennium puzzle with two hands without taking it off, so Dumbledore could see.
 "It took me eight years.
 When I solved the puzzle, I released an ancient spirit.
-Ever since, he has been sharing my body, and he is my best friend, a brother I guess.
+Ever since, he has been sharing my body, we grew close, he's a friend, almost a brother I guess.
 We were trying to find a way for him to make him move on when that Death Eater attacked us and removed that possibility."

 "I fully understand."